 - 100% unconditional guarantees to banks' lending to overseas buyers to source from the UK

-- Iending directly to overseas buyers
+- lending directly to overseas buyers

 - supporting capital market refinancing.

 UKEF can offer an additional source of long-term funding, with repayment typically over two to ten years, but longer for certain sectors, e.g., up to 18 years for renewables.
 We can provide finance for up to 85% of contract value, and support is available in a range of currencies.
-Our international origination team works closely with DBT and with Posts overseas to identify appropriate opportunities.
+Our international origination team works closely with the Department for Business and Trade (DBT) and with Posts overseas to identify appropriate opportunities.